Historicity of the Bible: Historicity of Jesus

+3rd Century AD depiction of Jesus from the Church at Dura-Europos, one of the earliest ones.

 The majority of modern scholars of antiquity agree that Jesus existed historically, (Note: In a 2011 review of the state of modern scholarship, Bart Ehrman wrote, "He certainly existed, as virtually every competent scholar of antiquity, Christian or non-Christian, agrees".
 Richard A. Burridge states: "There are those who argue that Jesus is a figment of the Church's imagination, that there never was a Jesus at all.
 I have to say that I do not know any respectable critical scholar who says that any more".
 Robert M. Price does not believe that Jesus existed, but agrees that this perspective runs against the views of the majority of scholars.
 James D. G. Dunn calls the theories of Jesus' non-existence "a thoroughly dead thesis".
 Michael Grant (a classicist) wrote in 1977, "In recent years, 'no serious scholar has ventured to postulate the non historicity of Jesus' or at any rate very few, and they have not succeeded in disposing of the much stronger, indeed very abundant, evidence to the contrary".
 Robert E. Van Voorst states that biblical scholars and classical historians regard theories of non-existence of Jesus as effectively refuted.
 Writing on The Daily Beast, Candida Moss and Joel Baden state that "there is nigh universal consensus among biblical scholars - the authentic ones, at least - that Jesus was, in fact, a real guy") that he was baptized by John the Baptist, and was crucified by order of Roman prefect Pontius Pilate.
 The "quest for the historical Jesus" began as early as the 18th century, and has continued to this day.
 The most notable recent scholarship came in the 1980s and 1990s, with the work of J. D. Crossan, James D. G. Dunn, John P. Meier, E. P. Sanders and N. T. Wright being the most widely read and discussed.
 Other works on the matter were published by Dale Allison, Bart D. Ehrman, Richard Bauckham and Maurice Casey.